-- From the jury panel 12 jurors, plus the number of alternate (1) jurors who are to be impaneled, plus a number of jurors equal to the total number of peremptory challenges which are allowed by law will be called in the first instance.
-These jurors constitute the initial panel.
-As the initial panel is called the clerk will assign numbers to the jurors in the order in which they are called.
-If any juror in the initial panel is excused for cause, an additional juror must be immediately called to fill out the initial panel.
-A juror called to replace a juror excused for cause takes the number of the juror who has been excused.
-When the initial panel is filled, the parties will exercise their peremptory challenges as provided by these Rules.
-When peremptory challenges have all been exercised or waived, the clerk will call the names of the 12 prospective jurors having the lowest assigned numbers.
-These jurors constitute the trial jury. - (2) Alternate jurors, if any, must be selected pursuant to the
+- (1) Composition of Panel. - (A) Initial Panel.
+The initial panel called will consist of twelve jurors plus the number of alternates ordered by the Court plus the number of allowable peremptory challenges.
+The Clerk will assign numbers to the jurors in the order in which they are called. - (B) Challenges.
+If any juror in the initial panel is excused for cause, an additional juror will be immediately called and will take the seat and number of the excused juror.
+After the initial panel is filled and challenges for cause are exhausted, the parties will exercise peremptory challenges. - (C) Trial Jury.
+After challenges are exhausted, the Clerk will call by name the agreed number of jurors who have the lowest assigned numbers.
+These jurors constitute the trial jury. - (2) Exercise of Peremptory Challenges.
+The Court may order either of the following two methods for exercising peremptory challenges. - (A) Traditional Method.
+In criminal cases in which the government has six (6) and the defense ten (10) challenges, the first is exercised by the government, the second by the defense, the next by the Government, the next two (2) by the defense, the next by the government, the next two (2)

-- procedures of Fed.
-R. Crim.
-P. 24(c). - (3) In criminal cases in which the government has six (6) and the defense ten (10) challenges, they will be exercised in the following order: the first by the government, the second by the defense, the next by the Government, the next two (2) by the defense, the next by the government, the next two (2) by the defense, the next by the government, the next two (2) by the defense, the next by the government, the next two (2) by the defense, the next by the government, and the last by the defense.
+by the defense, the next by the government, the next two (2) by the defense, the next by the government, the next two (2) by the defense, the next by the government, and the last by the defense.
 The passing of a peremptory challenge by either party is the equivalent of a challenge.

-After all challenges have been taken, the jury will be sworn. - (c) Arizona Strike Method.
-In the discretion of the presiding judge the "Arizona Strike" method of exercising peremptory challenges may be used.
-If the "Arizona Strike" method is used, each side must exercise its peremptory challenges simultaneously and in secret.
-The Court will then designate as the trial jury the persons whose names appear first from the list of prospective jurors.
-If there is more than one defendant the Court may allow the defendants additional peremptory challenges and permit them to be exercised separately or jointly in accordance with this Rule and with Fed.
-R. Crim.
-P. 24.
+(B) Arizona Strike Method.
+All peremptory challenges are exercised simultaneously and without disclosure to other parties.